nachocaru/xaprb.com/content/blog/2007-07-05-mysql-toolkit-distribution-620-released.md

 ### mysql-table-checksum and mysql-checksum-filter

 This version fixes some badly optimized chunking queries.
 As I have mentioned in the past, the chunking behavior is preliminary and subject to change.
 This is still true, but this release is much smarter than the previous release!
 I have also fleshed out some methods of doing chunking on real-valued columns (float, decimal, and even character).
-I don&#8217;t know when I&#8217;ll get a chance to code, test, and release that.
+I don't know when I'll get a chance to code, test, and release that.

 Even though much remains to be done, MySQL Table Checksum is still a great way to check that your slaves have the same data as the master.
-(In fact, it&#8217;s the only way I know of &#8212; and [MySQL employees themselves recommend MySQL Table Checksum][3]).
+(In fact, it's the only way I know of &#8212; and [MySQL employees themselves recommend MySQL Table Checksum][3]).

 Version 1.1.8